 What is private medical insurance?

 Private medical insurance is designed to pay your medical bills if you’re treated privately.
 Individuals can choose to take out a policy directly, or it can be included within an employee benefit package, where it’s administered through a company scheme.
+The big four UK insurance companies are bupa healthcare, aviva health insurance, vitality health and axa ppp healthcare.

 What does medical insurance include?